-COVID-19 related delays to Stadler's assembly and test of EMU trainsets have resulted in later forecasted dates for the arrival of the first trainset in Pueblo, CO, as well as the arrival of the first trainset at JPB property, and the 14th trainset final acceptance.
-These delays resulted in shifting the critical path for the November schedule update from Electrification (Signal System) to EMU Trainsets Manufacturing and pushed back the Revenue Service Date without contingency from 07/22/2022 to 09/09/2022.
+COVID-19 related delays to Stadler's assembly and test of EMU trainsets have resulted in later forecasted dates for the arrival of the first trainset in Pueblo, CO, and the 14th trainset conditional acceptance.
+The program critical path continues to run through the manufacturing and testing of EMU trainsets.
+This delay pushed back the forecasted Revenue Service Date from 09/09/2022 to 10/10/2022.

-The forecast completion date for Stadler is now 09/09/2022.
-This impact has resulted in a drawdown of the remaining 26 days schedule contingency.
+This impact has resulted in a drawdown of the remaining of schedule contingency.
 The program no longer has any schedule contingency.